-Limitations of VLAN tagging
+Limitations of VLAN Tagging

-Tthe following are the limitations for using the VLAN tagging:
+Note the following limitations for using VLAN Tagging:

 - Support only for a fresh installation.
-VLAN tagging is not supported for reconfiguration with the -updateparameter option and add node configuration. - Support only for creating a VLAN device on a bonded NIC. - Support only for creating one VLAN device at installation time.
+VLAN Tagging is not supported for reconfiguration with the -updateparameter option and add node configuration. - Support only for creating a VLAN device on a bonded NIC. - Support only for creating one VLAN device at installation time.